Global Casting Resin Market 2019-2023| Increased Application in Electronics to Boost Growth| Technavio

 Technavio analysts forecast the global casting resin market to grow at a CAGR of over 6% during the forecast period, according to their latest market research report.

 Technavio analysts forecast the global casting resin market to grow at a CAGR of over 6% by 2023.
-(Graphic: Business Wire)
+(Photo: Business Wire)

 The increasing adoption of casting resins in medical device production is one of the major trends being witnessed in the global casting resin market 2019-2023.
 Casting resins such as epoxy resins and polyurethanes are preferred for the manufacture of medical device displays, trailing aids, and prototypes owing to their excellent mechanical properties and ease of design.
 The increase in preference for resin casting over injection molding among medical device suppliers can be attributed to the complexities and detailed requirements of medical device displays, especially for dentistry and orthopedic uses.